 This instinct has always existed within the animal kingdom.

 Humans on the other hand, in today's medically indoctrinated world, have a tough time believing that eating less will actually allow their bodies to speed up the detoxification and healing process.

 It's interesting to look into the brilliant wisdom of ancient cultures who innately understood the power of fasting.
-Many practiced fasting on a regular basis to not only keep their bodies healthy and clean, but to help prolong their lives.
+Many practised fasting on a regular basis to not only keep their bodies healthy and clean, but to help prolong their lives.

 Fasting has been practiced as a ritual and protocol for preventing and healing diseases for thousands of years.
 Fasting purifies the body of accumulated toxins and a wide variety of pollutants that lead to chaos in the body, thereby optimising both short and long term health.
 Many advocates of this wisdom today, fast several times a year.
 Fasting also helps to rewire the body's immune system, taste buds and paves the way for greater capacity of the body to absorb nutrients from food that is eaten.

 When the body gets no rest from processing food day after day, the digestive and cleansing systems are often subject to an uninterrupted workload.